lemocla/Codzilla/documentation/features.md

          - Attend / unattend an event
          - Follow / unfollow a group

-         The login page also features a link allowing the user to reset his password.
+         The login page also features a link allowing the user to reset their password.

          Upon logging in, the user nofification will update with event reminder according to user preferences.